The Third Talk™ Founder, SME

 Why are you doing this?

-When your daughter has full confidence in her own physical safety, and any interaction comes from a place of mutual respect and communication, we will know we have turned the tide.
-When your son can explore his own sexuality without feeling the need to perform on a level he is uncomfortable with, or do things he feels that he shouldn't do just to 'fit in' we are on our way.
-It starts with our young people, without shame or blame, and a willingness of all parents to meet our nation's youth in the world they live in, not the world we wished they lived in.
-I am doing this because so far no one else has stepped up.
+We are making this commitment to children for their health and happiness.
+Sexually explicit material does not make a child healthier and certainly not happier.
+When your daughter's sexual relationships begin from a place of mutual respect and communication, we'll know we have turned the tide.
+When your son can explore his sexuality without feeling the need to perform in a way that is uncomfortable for him or do things he thinks that he shouldn't just to fit in, we will be on our way.
+It starts with our young people and our parents wanting to address this topic without shame or blame.
+It requires the willingness of parents to meet our nation's young people in the world they live in, not in the world we wished they lived.
 I am doing this because we HAVE to!